ViniBlazius/attendace-list/README.md

 # react-attendace-list

-I just do it to practice reacting
+I just do it to practice react

 ## Installation